-Since its inception, WLHG has published research on the town and its people, either annually as in our journal Windlesora, or as the group, such as the Windsor and Eton Express book.
+Since its inception, WLHG has published research on the town and its people, either annually as in our journal Windlesora, or as a group, such as the Windsor and Eton Express book.
 Members have also published their research individually.
-Here are a selection of our publications.
-Please do get in contact if you are looking to source one of these as we do hold a small stock for sale.
+Here is a selection of our publications.
+Please do get in contact if you are looking to source one of these, as we do hold a small stock for sale.
+Some are also available from eBay, the seller ID is windsorlocalhistorygroup.

 The Institute that became an Institution